 11. Those admitted at the rank of Knight or Dame or above are entitled to use the prenominal Chevalier (or Dame) (except if clergy) and to append to their names the appropriate post nominals.
 At the discretion of the Grand Master, membership of the Order may be granted on a hereditary basis with remainder to the senior male-line descendant of the holder.

 12. The Order may grant various other titles under certain conditions.
 Members who are Catholic, Orthodox, or Anglican clergy are eligible for advancement as Prelate, Canon or Dean of the Abbey of San Luigi.
 The title of Doctor Christianissimus (D.Chr.) has been established within the San Luigi Orders since their early years and is today conferred upon senior Catholic and Orthodox clergy who are members.
-This title is an honorary distinction conferred under the authority of the Abbey-Principality and is associated with the Western Orthodox University, which is described elsewhere.
+This title is an honorary distinction conferred under the authority of the Abbey-Principality and is associated with the Western Orthodox University, Florida, USA, which is described elsewhere.